yunfan/punyforth/README.md

 : printbaz ( -- ) print: 'baz' ;

-' myword1 is: printfoo          \ redefine the deferred word to print out foo myword2                         \ this prints out foorbar
+' myword1 is: printfoo          \ redefine the deferred word to print out foo myword2                         \ this prints out foobar

 ' myword1 is: printbaz          \ redefine the deferred word to print out baz myword2                         \ this prints out bazbar